UT-Austin-RPL/amago/tutorial.md

 ![Screen Shot 2024-11-18 at 1 36 27 PM](https://github.com/user-attachments/assets/5c97d978-0366-41ea-a24d-79440aefd3ec)

-**The default `wandb` x-axis ("Step") isn't very useful --- it's the number of times `wandb.log` has been called.** You can change the x-axis in the top right corner. `"Wall Time"` is available by default and you can plot any train/val metric by the names in the `Charts/` section. **`total_frames` is the typical RL learning curve x-axis showing the total number of times we've called `env.step` to collect data**.
+**The default `wandb` x-axis ("Step") isn't very useful --- it's the number of times `wandb.log` has been called.** We can change the x-axis in the top right corner. `"Wall Time"` is available by default and we can plot any train/val metric by the names in the `Charts/` section. **`total_frames` is the typical RL learning curve x-axis showing the total number of times we've called `env.step` to collect data**.
 Yes, it should've been named total_timesteps 😄... there used to be a reason for this.
-In multi-task settings you will also find the total frames collected in each individual "environment name".
-You can also plot metrics by the training `"Epoch"`.
+In multi-task settings we will also find the total frames collected in each individual "environment name".
+You can also plot metrics by the training `Epoch` or `gradient_steps`.

 </details>

 #### Command and Configuration
-If you click on "Overview" (in the top left corner), you'll find a record of the command that was used to launch the experiment.
-You'll also find a "Config" section that lists all of the `gin` settings for this run.
+If we click on "Overview" (in the top left corner), we'll find a record of the command that was used to launch the experiment.
+We'll also find a "Config" section that lists all of the `gin` settings for this run.

 #### Examples
 Here is a link to a single-task gym run with the simplest eval metrics: [Click Here](https://wandb.ai/jakegrigsby/amago-v3-reference/runs/30ndyo2l?nw=nwuserjakegrigsby)